-Emergency Meals-to-You (eMTY) provides weekday breakfasts and lunches to rural students who were receiving those meals through the National School Lunch Program at a free or reduced-price but temporarily cannot receive school meals due to emergency school closures. eMTY mails 10 breakfasts and 10 lunches every two weeks directly to the student’s home while schools are closed due to COVID-19.
+Emergency Meals-to-You (eMTY) provided weekday breakfasts and lunches to rural students who were receiving those meals through the National School Lunch Program at a free or reduced-price but temporarily cannot receive school meals due to emergency school closures. eMTY mailed 10 breakfasts and 10 lunches every two weeks directly to the student’s home while schools are closed due to COVID-19.
 The program ran in North Carolina during the summer of 2020.

 “You have NO IDEA how much these boxes have helped my family.
 My children and I truly look forward to what’s in the box when we receive them.” — Vance County Parent